Skip to content

 Myth: A hand in the photo lets you estimate size accurately

-Fact: No validated medical formula can accurately estimate penis size from photo visual cues hand comparison.
+Fact: No validated medical formula can accurately estimate penis size from photo visual cues or hand comparison.
 Clinician studies use direct measurement with a ruler or tape, not photos, because lens distance, angle, and hand size vary too much.[1]
 [2]

 Myth: Scientific studies all use the exact same base to tip method